-Weekend brunching is all the rage in Miami.
-If you’ve had a late Friday or Saturday night, then brunch is your best friend.
-Miami’s got a bevy of brunch options.
-From brunches with great views to beach brunch and other unique brunch experiences, there's one in Miami that will definitely make for a memorable meal.
+Weekend brunching in Miami is all the rage.
+After a very late Friday or Saturday night at LIV, brunch is your best friend - and Miami's got a bevy of brunch options.
+From brunches with great water views to a beach brunch and even a dim sum brunch experience, there's one in Miami that will definitely make for a memorable meal.

 Michael's Genuine Food & Drink